The NSC submission deadline is September 30, 2016

-NCAR computational scientists are encouraged to submit requests for the next round of NCAR Strategic Capability (NSC) projects to run on the Yellowstone system.
-The 2016 spring deadline for submissions is March 14, 2016.
-Another will follow approximately six months later in the fall of 2016.
+NCAR computational scientists are encouraged to submit requests for the next round of NCAR Strategic Capability (NSC) projects, which will run on the Cheyenne system.
+The deadline for submissions is September 30, 2016.
+Another will follow approximately six months later in the spring of 2017.

 Potential submitters are encouraged to consider applying to the opportunity that best aligns with their project's anticipated timetable and readiness.
 In most cases, a project should consider the opportunity that starts shortly after their planned start, so that preliminary and benchmarking results can be submitted as part of the NSC proposal.
 A project for the same or similar work can receive an allocation only once a year.

 To submit a request, fill out the NCAR NSC Allocation Request Form

 and attach the required Request Summary document in PDF format.

 Because of the competitive nature of these allocations, labs may have chosen to coordinate submissions from each lab.
 Potential applicants are encouraged to contact their lab's or division's allocation representative prior to submitting a request.

 Please send any questions to firstname.lastname@example.org.

 NCAR Strategic Capability (NSC) project allocations target large-scale projects lasting one year to a few years (but not indefinitely long) that align with NCAR’s scientific priorities and strategic plans.

 Twice a year, the NCAR Executive Committee (EC) reviews and approves a set of NSC projects for the coming 12-month period.
 NSC projects requiring more than one year’s allocation must submit continuation requests each year to report progress toward the project’s objectives.

 To be considered for an NSC allocation, a proposed project: